PHP Luminova: MySQLi and PDO Database Connection Driver

 rollback

-Rolls back the current transaction or to a specific name while in PDO uses SAVEPOINT.
+Roll back the current transaction or to a specific savepoint.

 public rollback(int $flags = 0, ?string $name = null): boolParameters: